Chart Color Schemes

 The latest Census data sees Belmont South - Blacksmiths placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Notably, Welsh (0.9%) and Australian Aboriginal (4.9%) were overrepresented compared to regional averages of 0.8% and 3.4%, respectively.
-Maltese also had a higher representation at 0.4%.
+Notably, Welsh (0.9%) and Australian Aboriginal (4.9%) populations were higher than the regional averages of 0.8% and 3.4%, respectively.
+Maltese residents also showed a slight increase at 0.4%, compared to the regional average of 0.3%.

 Frequently Asked Questions - Diversity